trimstray/test-your-sysadmin-skills/README.md

 ### :diamond_shape_with_a_dot_inside: <a name="regular-sysadmin">Regular Sysadmin</a>

-###### System Questions (51)
+###### System Questions (50)

 <details>
 <summary><b>Explain Linux Boot Process.</b></summary><br>

 **BIOS**: Full form of BIOS is Basic Input or Output System that performs integrity checks and it will search and load and then it will execute the bootloader.

 **Bootloader**: Since the earlier phases are not specific to the operating system, the BIOS-based boot process for x86 and x86-64 architectures is considered to start when the master boot record (MBR) code is executed in real mode and the first-stage boot loader is loaded.
 In UEFI systems, a payload, such as the Linux kernel, can be executed directly.
 Thus no boot loader is necessary.
-Some popular bootloaders: GRUB, Syslinux/Isolinux or Lilo
+Some popular bootloaders: **GRUB**, **Syslinux/Isolinux** or **Lilo**.

 **Kernel**: The kernel in Linux handles all operating system processes, such as memory management, task scheduling, I/O, interprocess communication, and overall system control.
 This is loaded in two stages - in the first stage, the kernel (as a compressed image file) is loaded into memory and decompressed, and a few fundamental functions such as basic memory management are set up.

-**Init**:

-**Init** is the parent of all processes on the system, it is executed by the kernel and is responsible for starting all other processes.
+**Init**: Is the parent of all processes on the system, it is executed by the kernel and is responsible for starting all other processes.

 - `SysV init` - init's job is "to get everything running the way it should be once the kernel is fully running.
 Essentially it establishes and operates the entire user space.
 This includes checking and mounting file systems, starting up necessary user services, and ultimately switching to a user-environment when system startup is completed.
 - `systemd` - the developers of systemd aimed to replace the Linux init system inherited from UNIX System V. Like init, systemd is a daemon that manages other daemons.
 All daemons, including systemd, are background processes.
 Systemd is the first daemon to start (during booting) and the last daemon to terminate (during shutdown).